zfcsoftware/puppeteer-real-browser/README.md

 * **Jimmy Laurent** - [Jimmy Laurent](https://github.com/JimmyLaurent) - *inspired by cloudflare-scraper library*
 * **CrispyyBaconx** - [CrispyyBaconx](https://github.com/CrispyyBaconx) - *Contributed to converting this library to Typescript*
 * **Pavle Aleksic** - [pavlealeksic](https://github.com/pavlealeksic) - *We change the fingerprint with the puppeteer-afp library.*

+## Disclaimer of Liability

+No responsibility is accepted for the use of this software.
+This software is intended for educational and informational purposes only.
+Users should use this software at their own risk.
+The developer cannot be held liable for any damages that may result from the use of this software.

+This software is not intended to bypass Cloudflare Captcha or any other security measure.
+It must not be used for malicious purposes.
+Malicious use may result in legal consequences.

+This software is not officially endorsed or guaranteed.
+Users can visit the GitHub page to report bugs or contribute to the software, but they are not entitled to make any claims or request service fixes.

+By using this software, you agree to this disclaimer.